okamgnienie/taco-hemingway--marmur/en.md

 Because the history clock indicates that the time of death has come

-Can someone make track stop groan?
+Can someone make tracks stop groan?

-I see in the compartment through the window
+In the compartment through the window I see

 Man who apparently had spent four winters here